Boston Healthcare Fraud

 A Nationally-Recognized Healthcare Fraud Defense Team

 Oberheiden, P.C. is a team of experienced healthcare fraud defense attorneys and former senior U.S. Department of Justice (DOJ) prosecutors with significant experience in healthcare fraud investigations.
 We have resolved most of our clients’ cases without a federal indictment (meaning that our client was never formally charged with criminal healthcare fraud), and to date we have resolved every single investigation under the False Claims Act with no civil or criminal liability for our client.
-If you are being targeted in a federal healthcare fraud investigation, this is the type of experience you need on your side.
+If you are being targeted in a federal healthcare fraud investigation in Boston, Massachusetts, this is the type of experience you need on your side.

 When we represent clients in federal healthcare fraud investigations, our first priority is always to determine the nature of the government’s inquiry.
 Are you being targeted for civil or criminal prosecution?
 How extensive are the allegations against you?
 How much evidence has the government collected already?
 Once we intervene in the investigation and obtain the answers to these questions, then our goal is to build and execute a strategy focused on resolving the investigation as quickly and favorably as possible.
 Hopefully, it is a matter of simply clearing up some misunderstandings.
 But, if it isn’t, we will work tirelessly to pursue every available opportunity for protecting you from liability.